Modelling the effect of ribosome mobility on the rate of protein synthesis: Biological relevance of diffusion in ribosomal recycling

-where $c_{\rm u}$ is the concentration of unbound ribosomes.
+where $c_{\rm u}$ denotes the concentration of unbound ribosomes.
+The second term in Eq.~\ref{eq:Nr} is a correction due to depletion of ribosomes around the entry site.
+Substituting Eq.~(\ref{eq:Nr}) in Eq.~(\ref{eq:Deffx}) and using $J = \langle \alpha\rangle$, we obtain.

 The quantity $\langle \alpha \rangle $ is hard to estimate since it can vary in several orders of magnitude from one mRNA transcript to another, see for instance Ref.~\cite{Shah}.
 However, since initiation is the rate limiting step, it holds that

 with the elongation rate $p$ being fairly independent of the mRNA transcript and the biological organism under study.
 Combining Eqs.~(\ref{eq:Deffx}) and (\ref{eq:boundingInitiation}), we obtain the lower bound